MatthiasP11/BatForce/README.md

 User Interface: Interactive web interface created with Flask for querying and displaying data.
 Docker Support: Containerized setup for easy deployment and scaling.

+The program’s features are:
+1. ability to check what the user has written as the name of a “Comune” and a year(”Anno”) and get the respective “Rifiuto totale (in Kg)”,
+2. ability to check what the user has written as the name of a  “Comune” and get the sum of all “Rifiuto totale (in Kg)” throughout the available years (”Anno”) where “Comune” appears.

 ### Usage
 The Flask frontend provides a web interface to interact with the FastAPI backend.
 Users can query the year and town they prefer to see the amount of waste.